KajIzora/SecretHitler-LLM-Simulation-Code/README.md

 ---

-✅ This makes it crystal clear: default run, `.env` setup, and optional arguments.

-Do you also want me to add a **“Quick Test Run”** example (super cheap, one game on `gpt-4o-mini`) so reviewers can try it without worrying about costs?

----

 ## What Happens

 Running the script simulates a full game of *Secret Hitler* with LLM-controlled agents.
 The program will: